Fortis-Ledger/payoova2/README.md

 1. **Getting Started**
    - Visit the application URL
-   - Click "Try Demo Account" for instant access
-   - Or create a new account with email/password
+   - Create a new account with email/password

 2. **Creating Wallets**
    - Navigate to Dashboard